 The state’s largest farm organization is calling upon the Oklahoma Department of Agriculture, Food and Forestry to immediately enact emergency rules to stop the movement of wild hogs in Oklahoma.
 “We believe ODAFF has the regulatory authority to take immediate action today to stop movement of these feral swine,” said Tom Buchanan, president of Oklahoma Farm Bureau.
 “ODAFF should take action by using their emergency rulemaking power.
 We must stop the transportation of these wild hogs.
 Our multibillion-dollar agriculture industry is at risk from disease spread by and damage caused these feral hogs.”
 Several large agriculture groups oppose any movement […]

-Oklahoma Farm Bureau names Sen. Brian Bingman a 2014 Champion Award recipient
+Oklahoma Farm Bureau names nine 2014 Champion Award recipients

 - « Previous Page